What is SQL Injection (SQLI)?

 2. SQL Injection Based on Boolean Errors:

-In a few cases, the error message is not displayed in a page when an SQL Query fails which makes it difficult for the hackers to gain entry into the vulnerable application.
-But there is still a way for the hackers to find information.
+In a few cases, the error message is not displayed on a page when an SQL Query fails which makes it difficult for the hackers to gain entry into the vulnerable application.
+But there is still a way for hackers to find information.
 Whenever an SQL query fails some parts of the webpage seem to disappear or the whole website will fail to load.

 On confirmation of these notifications the hacker inserts a false condition into the SQL query to test the vulnerability level of the application and the proximity of data extraction.

-As this condition is false and if the webpage does not work as usual it shows that webpage is vulnerable to SQL Injection attack.
+As this condition is false and if the webpage does not work as usual it shows that the webpage is vulnerable to SQL Injection attack.

 Methods to Prevent SQL Query:

 False SQL queries entry can be avoided by